|home | Retirement In Costa Rica | Banks In Costa Rica - Ten tips.|

 I am not for a second suggesting that your money is at risk in a Costa Rica bank, however the advice given to my international investment clients is to keep six months worth of cash living expenses inside Costa Rica, the rest is to be safely invested offshore in Switzerland or Singapore perhaps.

 This does of course depend on your nationality, for US citizens who no longer live in the "land of the free", it's no longer possible to structure your investment portfolios in such a way that you can invest privately and safely offshore.
 No legitimate offshore investment firm or offshore bank can do business with you without reporting all your affairs to the US.

 Ten Costa Rica Banking Tips

-Make sure you have your ID with you when you visit any bank.
-As 2012 foreigners in Costa Rica now must have a cedula to be able to do their banking.
+- Make sure you have your ID with you when you visit any bank.
+All foreigners in Costa Rica now must have a cedula to be able to do their banking.

 One of the reasons we all love Costa Rica is because of the more laid back lifestyle...
 Many things are left until mañana which is great and makes for a pleasant, lower stress and more relaxed lifestyle however, it's unfortunately not compatible with speedy and efficient banking services that we may have become accustomed to elsewhere...